schurig/door-alarm/README.md

 # Door Alarm System for your Raspberry Pi

-Get notified when your door opens.
+Get notifications when your door opens.

 ## Installation